breadbros/BREADitor/README.md

 The rest
 =========
+* initialize the z-orders of palletes better, and save their order in the save/restore system
 * notifications are broken, https://developer.mozilla.org/en-US/docs/Web/API/notification
 * Extract all obs-related things into an appropriate library
 * Fix Layers palette reflow if you initialize it hidden but then show it.  (needs dynamic resize on show)